 Experience alone isn’t enough.
 Their past projects should reflect the same constraints you face.

-2. Independence and Fiduciary Alignment
+2. Independence and fiduciary alignment

 Your OR should have no conflicting financial interests in design, construction, or vendor selection.
 They should work only for you, not for a GC, architect, or integrated firm with incentives tied to others’ performance.